sustainable-rails/sustainable-rails-docker/README.md

 postgres=#
 ```

-When you run Rails, you need to tell it to bind to `0.0.0.0`, so you can't just do `bin/rails c`.
+When you run Rails, you need to tell it to bind to `0.0.0.0`, so you can't just do `bin/rails s`.
 Instead you
 must:
 ```
-> bin/rails c -b0.0.0.0
+> bin/rails s --binding 0.0.0.0
 ```

 When you do that, your Rails app should be available to your localhost on port 9999 (or whatever value you set in `bin/vars` for `EXPOSE`)